Troides criton: Description

 Male: The ground colour of the forewings is black.
 A large discal golden area has veins are black veins.
 The underside is very similar.

 Female: In the female some of the veins are bordered by white.
 There is a chain of internervular black spots in the golden area.
 The underside is very similar.

 In both sexes the abdomen is brown with a yellow underside.
-The head and thorax are black and the underside of thorax has a red hair.
+The head and thorax are black and the underside of thorax has red hair.